Why You Should Help!

 The goal of our cleanup events is to remove as much trash, debris, and recyclables as possible out of our water ways.

 1. Check out our Upcoming Cleanup Events page (up top).

 2. Select a site.
 For each cleanup event, you will find a list of sites including locations, Site Coordinators (who will lead the cleanup), meeting and parking locations, site considerations/conditions, and the number of volunteers needed.

 3. Follow the signup instructions for your site, as posted on the site list.
 Not all sites require advanced signups.

-4. Print and sign a Waiver of Liability and turn it in to your Site Coordinator at the beginning of the event.
+4. Print and sign a Waiver of Liability (English) (Spanish) and turn it in to your Site Coordinator at the beginning of the event.
 Anyone under 18 years of age is required to have parent/guardian consent.
 Minors who are dropped off at a cleanup site without a signed waiver will not be allowed to participate.

 What to Bring: